cilium/cilium/Documentation/operations/upgrade.rst

 enforcing that policy due a bad validation schema.
 This CNP Validator is automatically executed as part of the pre-flight check :ref:`pre_flight`.

-Start by deployment the ``cilium-pre-flight-check`` and check if the the ``Deployment`` shows READY 1/1, if it does not check the pod logs.
+Start by deployment the ``cilium-pre-flight-check`` and check if the ``Deployment`` shows READY 1/1, if it does not check the pod logs.

 .. code-block:: shell-session